David Szalay: Bibliography

-The categorization of his books as novels or not has sparked some debate, particularly for All That Man Is and Turbulence.
+The categorization of Szalay's books as novels has sparked debate, particularly in the cases of All That Man Is and Turbulence.
 All That Man Is comprises nine distinct stories that weave a larger thematic picture.
 Turbulence is a collection of twelve loosely connected stories about different people.
 Flesh, while episodic, more closely resembles a conventional novel centred on a single protagonist.